resbaz/nectar-cloud-lessons/Lessons/Lesson_VI/Lesson_VI.md

 Once you are done make sure that your site is back up, and that you can ssh into the instance again.

-You can use the checklist from Lesson II as a memory jogger.
+Again, you can use the checklist from Lesson II as a memory jogger.

 Hold up a Red sticky note if you need help,
 Otherwise a green one when you are done.